 Hello friends!
-Today I’m sharing an awesome recipe with you for cinnamon rolls that are stuffed with chocolate and studded with pearl sugar.
+Today I’m sharing an awesome recipe with you for chocolate cinnamon rolls that are studded with pearl sugar.
 What is pearl sugar you might be asking?
 Pearl sugar or nib sugar, are large crystals of sugar.
 Belgian pearl sugar is most commonly used in making Belgian liege waffles.
 The large crystals of sugar don’t dissolve into the dough.
 Instead they create pockets of caramelized crispy bits of sugar in the waffle.

 You might remember that I made some liege waffles a few months ago.
 I didn’t have Belgian pearl sugar at the time so I shared a hack with you so that we could all still make liege waffles.
 We deserve that right?
 But the lovely folks over at Waffle Pantry were kind enough to send me over some real Belgian Pearl Sugar to try.
 I will most definitely be using some of it to make some more of those yeasty liege waffles but I wanted to experiment with the sugar a bit and do something different for you guys.
 And Mr. BB has been asking me to make a breakfast pastry that involved chocolate so I decided to make chocolate cinnamon rolls!